 Digital Projection International

-As with all TITAN models designated as “Pro Series 3,” the newly-updated TITAN 3300 projectors provide the user with advanced FusionExpress Warp & Blend capability, including the ability to make extensive geometric warp correction via the adjustment of an interpolated grid array of up to 16 x 16 nodes.
-Furthermore, up to eight warp maps can be generated, downloaded and stored within the projector’s electronics.
-On board adjustments for Pincushion, Barrel, Cornerstone, Vertical and Horizontal Keystone, and even Image Rotation, are also standard in the new LIGHTNING Pro Series 3D displays.
+Delivering 12,000 lumens of dazzling brightness, the new TITAN 800 projectors reveal 3-chip DLP performance available in a compact chassis.
+Utilizing DPI’s new, advanced electronics, all TITAN 800 models provide the user with the ability to make extensive geometric warp correction via the adjustment of an interpolated grid array of up to 16 x 16 nodes.
+Up to eight warp maps can be generated, downloaded and stored within the projector’s electronics.
+On board adjustments for Pincushion, Barrel, Cornerstone, Vertical and Horizontal Keystone, and even Image Rotation, are also standard in the new TITAN 800 displays.

+Edge blending and multi-projector tiling is provided by way of high bit depth processing that ensures a seamless, contiguous image can be created from multiple projectors.
 Black Level Uplift in all non-blend areas guarantees uniformity across the screen, even when dark image content is displayed.
-Additionally, end users can choose to utilize the TITAN’s onboard tiling function by assigning each projector a position within an image matrix.
+Additionally, end users can choose to utilize the TITAN 800’s onboard tiling function by assigning each projector a position within an image matrix.
 The video processing then automatically extracts the appropriate segment of the input signal to be displayed by each projector in the array, and enables blending for the appropriate edges.

-In addition to the Warp & Blend technology now included in the TITAN 330 projectors, the TITAN 330-3D models incorporate DPI’s exclusive 3D advances, further extending the flexibility engineered within each display.
+TITAN displays equipped with 3D capability include DPI’s exclusive 3D advances that further extend the flexibility of each TITAN display.
 Applications with 120 Hz native sources can utilize the High Bandwidth Input, eliminating the need for frame doubling.
 For 60 Hz 3D applications, DPI’s built-in Dual Flash Processing enables distribution of 3D content via 60 Hz formats by frame-doubling the signal within the projector.
 This produces the low flicker image characteristics of a native 120 Hz source without the infrastructure costs associated with distributing and switching ultra-high bandwidth signals.
-3D sources operating at 48 Hz progressive (24 Hz per eye) can also be triple-flashed, resulting in a displayed frame rate of 144 Hz on screen.